-The Oakridge Initiation Program generally consists of 5 and 6 year olds, along with some 4 year olds who are ready to play introductory hockey.
+The Oakridge Initiation Program generally consists of 5 and 6 year olds, along with some 4 year olds who are ready (able to skate) to play introductory hockey.
 The program is designed to introduce players to the great game of hockey in a fun way with no standings or scores kept.

 We use a program based upon the Hockey Canada U7 “Initiation Program” model, a proven methodology that has been used to introduce hundreds of thousands of young players to the great game of hockey.
 This program allows every level of player to be truly part of the game.

 This new program is designed around 3 main objectives:

 - Introduce players to the fundamentals of the game in a fun and supportive environment.

 - Allow the players to build their confidence (“I can get the puck too!”).

 - Progress the players through drills and games that match their skill level to prepare them for their next level of hockey.

 Assessments take place in late September to gauge each player’s ability and determine which division of Initiation Hockey is best suited for each child.
 Your child is expected to attend all assigned assessment times.
 These will double as practice ice for the kids and jump start their progress.
 All players will then be assigned to teams with the intention that skill is evenly distributed across these teams.